 First things first, DON’T forget the essentials.
-It’s of the upmost importance that your car is equipped with all of the necessities for the journey - our list isn’t exhaustive but we think it covers the basics!
+It is important that your car is equipped with all of the necessities for the journey – our list isn’t exhaustive but we think it covers the basics!

 - First Aid Kit – you probably carry this around with you all the time anyway but it’s one of the most important things to take on a long journey/holiday.